nf-core/eager/docs/usage.md

 phylogenetic analysis.

 With this, we are ready to submit!
-If running on a remote cluster/server, Make sure to run this in `screen` session or similar, so that if you get a `ssh` signal drop or want to log off, Nextflow will not crash.
+If running on a remote cluster/server, Make sure to run this in a `screen` session or similar, so that if you get a `ssh` signal drop or want to log off, Nextflow will not crash.

 #### Tutorial Pathogen Genomics - Results

-Assuming the run completed without any crashes (if problems do occur, check all against [#usage](#pipeline-options) all parameters are as expected, or check the [FAQ](#troubleshooting-and-faqs), we can now check our results in `results/`.
+Assuming the run completed without any crashes (if problems do occur, check against [#usage](#pipeline-options) that all parameters are as expected, or check the [FAQ](#troubleshooting-and-faqs)), we can now check our results in `results/`.

 ##### Tutorial Pathogen Genomics - MultiQC Report

 In here there are many different directories containing different output files.
 The first directory to check is the `MultiQC/` directory.
-In here you should find a `multiqc_report.html` file.
+You should find a `multiqc_report.html` file.
 You will need to view this in a web browser, so I recommend either mounting your server to your file browser, or downloading it to your own local machine (PC/Laptop etc.).